 Electric buses, onboard technology, seat belts, and illegal passing were key points of discussion on the first full day.

-With more than 2,400 employees and 46 locations, Dean Transportation provides school transportation for 80,000 Michigan students.
+With more than 2,400 employees and 46 locations, the Michigan-based company provides school transportation to 80,000 students.

 The federal agency’s clearinghouse will contain records of violations of FMCSA’s drug and alcohol testing program by commercial drivers, including school bus drivers.